MV Southern Lily

 MV Southern Lily is a ship of the Pacific Direct Line, which is a subsidiary of PDL International PTE Ltd, a Singapore-based company.

 The Southern Lily operates a regular service carrying containers and hold cargo on the route between New Zealand (Auckland) and Tonga, and Samoa (Apia and Pago Pago).

-On Tuesday 14 June 2016 the ship help rescue three crewmen from a sailing boat Platino when it started to take on water in a storm.
+On Tuesday 14 June 2016, the ship helped rescue three crewmen from the sailing vessel Platino when it started to take on water in a storm.
+On Saturday 18 November 2017, the Southern Lily rescued two Norwegian sailors 260 km off the Northland coast after their sailing vessel Ilanga had caught fire.